Nationals - Mets Prediction, Odds, Pick, How To Watch

 Why The Nationals Could Cover The Spread

-The Nationals come into the game hot.
-They have won five of their last six and six of their last ten.
-The offense has scored on a more regular basis as of late, but overall, they have struggled to score.
-They are 22nd in the majors in runs scored, sixth in batting average, 15th in on-base percentage, and 19th in slugging.
-Lane Thomas could be on the trading block, and he is hitting .293 on the year.
-That is good for 13th in the majors.
-This month he is hitting just .261, but he does have 11 RBIs with the help of two home runs and five doubles.
+The Nationals offense has been rolling.
+They had scored 38 runs in six games, and have been looking good.
+That ended last night as they only scored one and struggled to hit.
+They are 22nd in the majors in runs scored, sixth in batting average, 16th in on-base percentage, and 19th in slugging.
+Lane Thomas could be on the trading block.
+He leads the team in batting average and RBIs on the year.
+He is hitting .290 on the year.
+That is good for 14th in the majors.
+This month he is hitting just .250, but he does have 11 RBIs with the help of two home runs and five doubles.
 Thomas has also scored 13 runs this month with the help of five stolen bases.

-Driving in a bunch of runs as of late in Jeimer Candelario.
+Another trade target for teams could be Jeimer Candelario.
 Candelario has six home runs on the month which has led to 14 RBIs.
 He has also hit three doubles and has an OBP of .329 on the month.
-That has led to him scoring 15 runs this month, including runs in six of the last seven games.
-Candelario has scored or driven a run in over half of the games this month.
+That has led to him scoring 15 runs this month, including runs in six of the last eight games.
+Still, he is hitting just .212 on the month with a .316 on-base percentage.
+Candelario will need to be making more consistent contact for a new team if traded.

+It was Keibert Ruiz who drove in the lone run last night.
+He is hitting .297 on the month with nine RBIs and two home runs.
+He has not nailed a long ball since July 17th though, as the Nationals have struggled in that department.
 Meanwhile, both Dominic Smith and CJ Abrams have driven in five runs each in the last week.
 Smith has ten RBIs on the month while hitting two home runs and four doubles.
-He is hitting .277 on the month with a .347 on-base percentage.
-This has also led to eight runs scored in the month.
-Abrams has scored in five of the last six games. he has scored 20 times this month while driving in eight runs.
-He is hitting great, hitting .338 on the month with a .386 OBP.
-Abrams also has two doubles and two triples on the month while stealing 11 bases this month.
+Abrams has scored in six of the last seven games.
+He has scored 21 times this month while driving in eight runs.
+He is hitting great, hitting .337 on the month with a .398 OBP.
+Abrams also has four doubles and two triples on the month while stealing 12 bases this month.

-Josiah Gray is on the mound today and he is 7-8 on the season with a 3.45 ERA.
-Last time out he went seven innings and gave up just one run.
-This month has not gone very well for Gray.
-This month he has pitched 17 innings and given up ten runs, eight of them earned.
-He also has given up three home runs this month as well.
-If Gray can do the same in the game against the Giants, the Nationals will be in a good spot.
+It will be MacKenzie Gore taking his 6-7 record to the mound today.
+On the season, Gore has a 4.37 ERA.
+That is higher this month though, sitting at 7.04.
+In his first start of the month, he went 2.2 innings and gave up seven runs.
+He also gave up five runs in a start against the Cubs.
+Still, last time out he went five innings and gave up just four hits without a run against the Giants.

 Why The Mets Could Cover The Spread

-The Mets' disappointment this year starts with their offense.
+The Mets season looks like it will end in disappointment.
 They are 19th in the majors in runs scored while sitting 21st in batting average, 19th in on-base percentage, and 20th in slugging.
-While losing three of the last four, they have seen some of those offensive struggles.
-In two of the games, they scored just one run.
-Pete Alonso has been hitting better as of late.
-In the last week, he is hitting .391 with two home runs, two doubles, a triple, and two home runs.
+Pete Alonso leads the team in home runs and RBIs.
+His 28 home runs on the year make him tied for third in the majors, while his 68 RBIs make him tied for 12th.
+Alonso has been hitting better as of late.
+He had another hit last night and scored a run.
+In the last week, he is hitting over .350 with two home runs, two doubles, a triple, and two home runs.
 That has led to him driving six runs in the last week.
 Still, this month he is hitting just .209.
-He does have three doubles, a triple, and four home runs.
-That has led to 13 RBIs and 11 runs scored.
+For the month he is hitting just .214 though, with four home runs and 13 RBIs.

-Jeff McNeil has also been driving in a chunk of runs as of late.
-He has five RBIs in the last four games.
+Jeff McNeil has also been driving in a chunk of runs as of late, and he also added a run scored last night.
+He has five RBIs in the last five games.
 Still, he has just ten RBIs on the month without a home run or triple.
-He does have five doubles but he is hitting just .208 on the month.
-Like McNeil, Brandon Nimmo is also struggling.
-He is hitting just .167 on the month with four home runs and eight RBIs.
-He has scored 13 times this month, but his struggles at the plate have been a major issue for the Mets.
+He does have five doubles but he is hitting just .213 on the month.
+McNeil has also scored nine times this month now.
+Meanwhile, Francisco Lindor leads the team in runs scored this year and has scored 13 times this month.
+He is getting on base a fair amount, with a .352 on-base percentage, while also hitting three doubles, two triples, and three home runs.
+Lindor has also stolen eight bases this month.

-On the mound, today for the Mets will be Kodai Senga.
-Senga is 7-5 on the season with a 3.27 ERA.
-Senga has been solid in his three starts this month.
-He has pitched 17.1 innings this month, giving up five runs, with only four being earned.
-That gives him a 2.08 ERA on the month.
-Two of the run came from solo home runs, which has been an issue for him at times this year.
-Still, against a Nationals offense that does not have a lot of pop, that should not be an issue today.
+Max Scherzer will be facing his former ball club today.
+He is 8-4 on the year with a 4.20 ERA.
+This month has not gone his way though.
+Minus the one start against the Dodgers where he went seven innings giving up just one hit and no runs, he has struggled.
+In the other three starts, he has done six or fewer innings while giving up for or more runs.

 Final Nationals-Mets Prediction & Pick